The Absheron gas and condensate field is located off the coast of Baku, Azerbaijan, in the Caspian Sea.

-Reservoirs in the northern compartment contain the Balakhany and Fasila formations and are estimated to contain 150bcm-300bcm of non-associated gas with condensates, which is the equivalent of between five and ten trillion cubic feet (tcf).
+Reservoirs in the northern compartment contain the Balakhany and Fasila formations and are estimated to contain 150bcm-300bcm of non-associated gas with condensates, which is the equivalent of between five and ten trillion cubic feet.

 Drilling at the well is ongoing, with an additional side-track also being drilled north of the structure using the existing well.

-One appraisal well will be drilled during the first phase to a water depth of 450m.
-The well’s estimated production rate will be approximately 35,000 barrels of oil-equivalent a day, including condensate.
+One appraisal well was drilled during the first phase to a water depth of 450m.
+The well’s estimated production rate will be approximately 35,000 barrels of oil equivalent a day, including condensate.

 The high-pressure reservoirs of the Absheron field are located roughly 6,500m below sea level and require a robust and efficient drilling rig able to withstand the water pressure.

-The project partners decided in 2016 to use a new-generation, semi-submersible drilling rig built at the Baku Shipyard for the field.
+The project partners decided to use a new-generation, semisubmersible drilling rig built at the Baku shipyard for the field.

 It will drill up to a depth of 40,000ft and operate in 1,000m of water depth.
 The main deck of the rig is 69.50m long, 69.5m wide, and 35.5m deep.

 The rig features an 800m self-contained eight-point mooring system that can withstand high wind speeds in the sea.
 The design also incorporates the latest safety and environmental features.